Stobo Kirk

 Stobo Kirk is an ancient church of the Church of Scotland.
 It is dedicated to St Mungo and is situated near the B712 off the A72 just 6 miles south-west of Peebles in the ancient county of Peeblesshire, now part of the Scottish Borders Council area.
+It stands near the confluence of the River Tweed with the Easton Burn.

 History

 Early history

 It is believed there has been a church on the site of present-day Stobo Kirk since as early as the 6th century.
 St Kentigern, otherwise known as St Mungo, founded many churches during his time as Archbishop of the ancient kingdom of Strathclyde, and Stobo is believed to be one of his foundations.

 Stobo was originally the 'plebania' or mother church with subordinate chapelries or churches at Dawyck, Drumelzier, Kingledoors, Tweedsmuir, Broughton, Glenholm, and Lyne.

 Medieval times

-A new church, the ancestor of the present building, was built in the 12th century, but during the 15th and 16th centuries, the Scottish people were becoming weary of the rule of Rome.
+A new church, the ancestor of the present building, was built in the 12th century, but is unusually on a NE-SW axes rather than the conventional E-W axes.

+During the 15th and 16th centuries, the Scottish people were becoming weary of the rule of Rome.
 The church was becoming wealthy but the people were still poor and many voices spoke of reforming the church in Scotland.
 The people of Stobo were no different and when their canon, Adam Colquhoun, was succeeded by one of his two sons, it helped fuel the desire for a reformed church.